facebook

 Professor Margarita Sánchez Romero

-Vice-Rector for Outreach, Heritage and Institutional Relations at the University of Granada (Spain)
+Vice-Rector for Outreach, Heritage and Institutional Relations at the University of Granada (Spain).
+Full Professor of Prehistory.

 Professor J. Alberto Castañeda García

-Dean of the Faculty of Economics and Business Administration at the University of Granada (Spain) from November 2023
+Dean of the Faculty of Economics and Business Administration at the University of Granada (Spain).
+Full Professor of Marketing and Market Research.

 Professor Angeles Sánchez